Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Manipulating Pipette Tips
 =========================

-Your robot needs to attach a disposable tip to the pipette before it can aspirate or dispense any liquids.
-The API provides three basic functions that help the robot attach and manipulate pipette tips during a protocol run.
-These are :py:meth:`.InstrumentContext.pick_up_tip`, :py:meth:`.InstrumentContext.drop_tip`, and :py:meth:`.InstrumentContext.return_tip`.
+Your robot needs to attach a disposable tip to the pipette before it can aspirate or dispense liquids.
+The API provides three basic functions that help the robot attach and manage pipette tips during a protocol run.
+These methods are :py:meth:`.InstrumentContext.pick_up_tip`, :py:meth:`.InstrumentContext.drop_tip`, and :py:meth:`.InstrumentContext.return_tip`.
 Respectively, they tell the robot to pick up a tip from a tip rack, drop a tip into the trash (or another location), and return a tip to its location in the tip rack.
 Let's look at examples for each of these functions.
+Each of these are designed to work with the sample protocols above.

 Picking Up a Tip
 ----------------